 While it’s true that social is not advertising and you don’t want to use it to constantly promote your company (only big brands can get away with this) there comes a time when you can toot your own horn on social.
 When you have a great review, it’s time to share.

 Share customer success on social media at times.
 Once a week being ideal.
+Here's a handy tool to make before and after photos of your work.

 8. Not creating and claiming review profiles